Touring car: History

 The touring car body style was popular in the early 20th century, being a larger alternative to the two-seat runabout and the roadster.
 By the mid-1910s, the touring car body had evolved into several types, including the four-door touring car which was equipped with a convertible top.

 Most of Model T's produced by Ford between 1908 and 1927 were four and then three-door models (with drivers sliding behind the wheel from passenger seat) touring cars, accounting for 6,519,643 cars sold out of the 15,000,000 estimated Model T's built.
 This accounted for 44% of all Model T's sold over the model's eighteen-plus year life span, making it the most popular body style.

-The popularity of the touring car began to wane in the 1920s when cars with enclosed passenger compartments (i.e. fixed steel roofs) became more affordable, and began to consistently out-sell the open cars.
+The popularity of the touring car began to wane in the 1920s when cars with fully enclosed passenger compartments became more affordable, and began to consistently out-sell the open cars.